 The same issue can happen with comprehension as well.
 By the time a child reaches the end of a passage, he might have forgotten the beginning of the passage.
 Comprehension may be impacted, and hence the child might not have a good understanding of what he/she just read.

-Another interesting feature or function of working memory is spatial awareness.
-Working memory helps one remember where one is in a room in relation to the things around.
+Another interesting feature or function of WM is spatial awareness.
+It helps one remember where one is in a room in relation to the things around.
 This is important for one to move around without bumping into things on the way.

 There are many ways by which children and even adults can improve their working memory skills.
 The following are a few examples.